Ten Facts You Didn't Know About John Lennon

 As a teenager, Lennon was infatuated with the stunning French actress, Brigitte Bardot.
 In fact, he was so enamored with her that he encouraged his then girlfriend, Cynthia Powell, to dress up like her.

 Lennon was not alone in his infatuation with the French sex symbol.
 In fact, all of the other Beatles had a crush on Bardot and also encouraged their girlfriends to imitate her look.
+For example, Paul McCartney’s first girlfriend, Dot Rhone, has claimed the singer made her dye her hair blond a la Bardot and made her wear short, tight mini skirts.
 Understandably, this move has been widely criticized by many Beatles fans.
-Although it is undeniable that this behavior was chauvinistic, it is important to consider the context (pre-second wave feminism) and the different gender norms at the time.
+Although it is undeniable that this behaviour was chauvinistic, it is important to consider the context (pre-second wave feminism) and the different gender norms at the time.
+Paul later confessed: